Scotch'n'Soda Theatre: Board of Directors

 These nine students work to contribute and act as executive producers to each production.
-They also hold open weekly meetings to discuss all issues related to the organization and hold responsibility for selecting material for productions.
-They are assisted by auxiliary board members who handle various facets of the organization and include the Webmaster, Historian, Director of Alumni Relations, Directors of Technical, Production, and Artistic Training, Music Liaison, and various liaisons to the subsidiary troupes within the organization.
-All auxiliary board members are represented at Board Meetings by the Vice President.
+They hold open weekly meetings to discuss all issues related to the organization and hold responsibility for selecting material for productions.
+They are assisted by auxiliary board members who handle various facets of the organization and liaisons to the subsidiary troupes within the organization.
+All auxiliary board members are represented at board meetings by the vice president.

 Show process

 Selection of material

-Scotch'n'Soda welcomes scripts presented from any student on Carnegie Mellon's campus, though it does not have to be student-written.
+Scotch'n'Soda welcomes scripts presented from any student on Carnegie Mellon's campus, though they do not have to be student-written.
 Playwrights who are not Carnegie Mellon students may submit their own material as long as it is submitted through a current CMU student.
 All scripts must be approved by the board, who examine each script and approve those that appeal to the community and membership, and are technically feasible.
-After scripts are approved, all Carnegie Mellon students are welcome to submit a Director's Proposal to the Scotch'n'Soda board.
+After scripts are approved, all Carnegie Mellon students are welcome to submit a director's proposal to the Scotch'n'Soda board.
 In a publicly held meeting, directors present their proposals to the board.
 The meeting is then closed to the public as the board selects a specific show for production.
-Several weeks into production, a Board Preview performance is held—which includes an open rehearsal of the show, as well as reports from all members of the technical staff on the production.
-It is at this Board Preview that final approval must be given to a show before it may begin performances.
+Several weeks into production, a board preview performance is held, which includes an open rehearsal of the show, as well as reports from all members of the technical staff on the production.
+It is at this board preview that final approval must be given to a show before it may begin performances.